clement/py-hbpush/README.rst

 - ``host``: the hostname for redis server, default to ``'localhost'``
 - ``port``: the port for redis server, default to ``6379``
+- ``database``: the database index to select when connecting to redis
 - ``key_prefix``: a string prepended to a channel identifier to make a redis key.
 Use this to avoid key collision when you're using your redis server for other stuff.